parpalak/admin-yard/README.md

 for your database tables and customize them according to your needs.
 The library also includes features for generating menus, rendering templates, and handling database setup.

 AdminYard simplifies the process of creating typical admin interfaces, allowing you to focus on developing core functionality.
+It does not attempt to create its own abstraction with as many features as possible.
+Instead, it addresses common admin tasks while providing enough extension points to customize it for your specific project.

 When developing AdminYard, I had an example of EasyAdmin.
 I would use it to develop some of my own project,